DurgNomis-drol/google_home_timers_card/README.md

 title: Kitchen
 ```

-Ecample using auto-entities to hide card and only display active timers:
+Example using auto-entities to hide card and only display active timers:

 ```yaml
 type: 'custom:auto-entities'